About The Teach Out

 About Heather, the founder & director

-Her research centers on violence, race & gender, justice, and resistance.
+Her research centers on violence, public discourse & race, justice, and resistance.
 Her work is particularly interested in the intersection of domestic sociopolitical landscapes with dynamics of global violence, colonialism, and war.
-She additionally engages work about histories and circulations of violence as they relate to race, rhetorical practice, and securitization in public discourse, film & media, as well as in militarized & carceral spaces throughout the world.
-Her final research area is in rhetoric and neuroscience, focusing on how our brains function and what neuroscience tells us about how we learn as well as how we are persuaded, especially in our current "always on" bombardment of multimodal media and public discourse.
+She additionally writes about histories and circulations of violence as they relate to race, rhetorical practice, and securitization in public discourse, film & media, as well as in militarized & carceral spaces throughout the world.
+Her final research area is in rhetoric and neuroscience, focusing on how our brains function and what neuroscience tells us about how we learn as well as efforts to capture our advocacy, especially in our current "always on" bombardment of multimodal media and public discourse.

-Heather is currently appointed in the Department of Rhetoric & Media Studies at Lewis and Clark College in Portland, Oregon, USA.
+Heather is currently appointed in the Department of Communication Studies in the College of Communication & Information Sciences at the University of Alabama, Tuscaloosa, Alabama, USA.
 Her first book, Violent Subjects and Rhetorical Cartography in the Age of the Terror Wars (Palgrave Macmillan) dropped in 2016, joining a number of other article, review, and chapter length pieces.
 She has presented work across the US, Middle East/North Africa, and Europe to audiences in both academic spaces and far outside of the university.
+Her second book, Mapping the Struggle, is due out in 2024.

-Since COVID's impacts emerged, Heather's been featured on Vice News and in multiple popular press publications, is working on her second (and third) book projects (with one due out in early 2023), and just completed an article for Rhetoric & Public Affairs' upcoming special journal issue on rhetoric and violence, adding to a robust list of academic publications.
+Heather's been featured on Vice News and in multiple popular press publications; her most recent work appeared in Rhetoric & Public Affairs' upcoming special journal issue on rhetoric and violence, adding to a robust list of academic publications.

-Heather also writes and sometimes publishes poetry; she loves dogs, Italian food, books, and - with time to read for pleasure - finds solace in the writings of James Baldwin, Toni Morrison, Ross Gay, and Joan Didion.
+Heather also writes and sometimes publishes poetry; she loves dogs, Italian food, books, and - with time to read for pleasure - finds solace in the writings of James Baldwin, Toni Morrison, Ross Gay, and Joan Didion among others.
 She savors being outdoors in the sunshine and travels prolifically as part of her work.
 In 2019, she faced a most serious battle in the form of an orange-sized brain tumor diagnosis, giving her a front row seat to learn, up close and personally, about the extent of massive structural health care inequity and disability injustice in the US - especially for women and people of color.
 She works to advocate, as a survivor now living without sight in one eye, for communities of patients & families living and struggling through major health diagnoses.
-In addition, she organizes with local houseless advocacy in Portland as well as numerous projects fighting for decarceral justice throughout Oregon, Washington, and beyond.
-After her surgery, she began a MA graduate certificate in neuroscience with Harvard University EdX, a degree she is scheduled to complete in August of 2022.
+In addition, she organizes around houseless advocacy as well as numerous projects advocating for educational access for formerly incarcerated people throughout the Pacific Northwest, Southern United States, and beyond.

 Heather, crossing into a Syrian refugee encampment, summer 2014